Annotation Type OnChange

 private void handleSameAccountUserUsernameChange(SimpleFieldChange<User, String> change) {

-// Sees changes to the username of any User with the same Account as this instance
+// Sees changes to the username of any User having the same Account as this User.

 }